-Asthma, Emphysema, COPD Bronchospasm in Asthma, COPD Allergic reaction with wheezing
+Asthma, Emphysema, COPD Bronchospasm in Asthma, COPD Allergic reaction with wheezing Hyperkalemia with crush syndrome

-2.5 mg (3 ml), nebulized with $O_2$ at 8-10 LPM.
+2.5 mg (3 ml), nebulized with O2 at 8-10 LPM.
 Combine Ipratropium with first dose of Albuterol.
-May repeat Albuterol up to 2 times for a total of 3 doses
+May repeat Albuterol up to 2 times for a total of 3 doses All 4 for hyperkalemia

-2.5 mg (3 ml), nebulized with $O_2$ at 8-10 LPM.
+2.5 mg (3 ml), nebulized with O2 at 8-10 LPM.
 Combine Ipratropium with first dose of Albuterol.
 May repeat Albuterol up to 2 times for a total of 3 doses